 Staff specialist in public and private hospitals

-Full time or part-time private practice in a medical office
+Full-time or part-time private practice in a medical office

 Combination of private and public hospital practice

-Clinical research organizations
+Clinical research organisations

 A neurologist can also work as a general practitioner in rural regions to serve the community or as a specialist paediatrician for children and their families.

-10. Work Conditions Of A Neurologists
+10. Work Conditions Of A Neurologist

 While working in the above settings, neurologists use various high-tech equipment and diagnostic capabilities to offer the best diagnosis and treatment.
 Some may work alongside other health professionals and specialists in a critical care team.